 What does the Bible say about wearing jewelry?
-What does the Bible permit and what does it discourage in connection with our personal appearance?
+What does the Bible permit and what does it discourage in regards to our personal appearance or adornment?

 Does the Bible permit the wearing of jewelry?
 The answer is yes, as long as it is not taken to an extreme.

-We clearly see the answer in Ezekiel chapter 16, which is an allegory of God’s dealings with the nation of ancient Israel.
+We clearly see that God allows jewelry in Ezekiel chapter 16, which is an allegory of God’s dealings with the nation of ancient Israel.
 This chapter figuratively describes how God picked up a newborn female baby, abandoned to die on the street.
 He cleaned her up, fed her and provided for her.

 Paul here expresses general guidelines for female dress, and instructs that the wrong kind of ostentation is to be avoided by Christian women.
 He is not prohibiting expensive clothing or beautiful arrangement of the hair in principle, but excessive concern about appearance at the expense of more important things, such as godliness and good works.We should not misread the words of the apostle Paul in 1 Timothy 2:9-10, where he instructs that “the women [should] adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, but, which is proper for women professing godliness, with good works.”